Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/workstation-setup.md

 ## Verification

-The following checks were used to confirm proper domain configuration.
+The following checks were used to confirm proper domain configuration on LAB-WIN10-01.

 ### Verify Domain Membership

 Open **System Information** and confirm:

 ```
-Domain: lab.local
+Domain: LAB.local
 ```

 ---